 Information Systems in the Built Environment (ISBE)

-To develop innovative and improve existing (components of) Design and Decision Support Systems for applications in architecture, building and urban planning; and to play an active role in the dissemination of such progress to architectural, building and planning practice.
+To develop innovative and improve existing (components of) Design and Decision Support Systems for applications in architecture, building and urban planning.
+Today sensor data are used as input additional to building/city information models.

 - Energy Neutral Cities

 These research areas pertain to users of the systems (planners and designers) as well as users of built environments that are the subject of planning and design decisions.
 Data is used based on combinations of questionnaires, web services that offer building and geographical data and real world sensors.
 The data sets are analyzed using state-of-the-art data mining techniques and statistics.